hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 Typically `app/assets/javascripts/application.js` will finish with a `require_tree .` and this will pull in the `cable.js` file which will pull in `action_cable.js`

-However at a minimum if `application.js` simply does a `require action_cable` that will be sufficient for Hyperstack.
+However at a minimum if `application.js` simply does a `require action_cable` that will be sufficient for Hyperloop.

 Make sure you have a cable.yml file: